A Delta flight crashed then flipped upside down while landing in Toronto. Here’s what we know

 Canadian and US authorities are investigating the cause of the crash

-Winds of 32 mph with gusts of 40 mph were blowing at Pearson Monday, blowing snow into the air, with a visibility of five miles.
+The weather conditions may have become treacherous before the pilots were able to adapt, said retired jet pilot Les Abend.

+“With blowing snow, it may have changed rapidly, so the airplane that landed ahead of this aircraft may have had a different condition than this particular Delta regional jet,” Abend told CNN’s Kayla Tausche on Tuesday.

-Two runways at Toronto Pearson will remain closed “for the rest of tonight and into the next several days” while an investigation takes place, the airport’s CEO said.
+Two runways at Toronto Pearson will remain closed “into the next several days” while an investigation takes place, the airport’s CEO said.

 US Transportation Secretary Sean Duffy said on X that Federal Aviation Administration investigators are on their way to Toronto, and he has been in touch with his counterpart in Canada.